PowerShell/vscode-powershell/.github/ISSUE_TEMPLATE/Bug_Report_PSScriptAnalyzer.md

 ---
-name: PSScriptAnalyzer bug report 🚦
+name: Script analysis or formatting bug report 🚦🖌️
-about: PSScriptAnalyzer bugs are tracked in a separate GitHub repo.
+about: Script analysis and formatting are provided by PSScriptAnalyzer, whose issues are tracked in a different GitHub repository.

 ---

-* Please submit PSScriptAnalyzer issues to the [PSScriptAnalyzer](https://github.com/powershell/PSScriptAnalyzer/issues) repo on GitHub.
+* Please submit script analysis and formatting issues to the [PSScriptAnalyzer](https://github.com/powershell/PSScriptAnalyzer/issues) repo on GitHub.